m-adrien/Freshup/Readme.txt

 -n = NAT

+-r = route : forwarding will not be enable

 -t = tools : net-tools, dnsutils, tcpdump, SSH

 Other options :
 -F = force the installation on other distrubutions
 BE CAREFUL THIS OPTION MAY HAVE UNEXPECTED EFFECT ON THE SYSTEME !

--r = reboot the system at the end of Freshup
+-R = reboot the system at the end of Freshup

 -h = Help : to get some help for these options